 Part of the Out Islands of the Bahamas, Harbour Island was once the capital of the Bahamas.

-Parts of that history remain intact on the island; the English Colonial style buildings are still all over the Dunmore Town (the only town on the island) combined with flower-lined streets.
+Parts of that history remain intact on the island; the English Colonial-style buildings are still all over Dunmore Town (the only town on the island) combined with flower-lined streets.

-At the same time, there have been some modernizations in the island.
+At the same time, there have been some modernizations on the island.
 The overall laid-back attitudes since 300 years ago have not changed too much.

 Local fishers are still there, but now the image of millionaires passing each other in golf carts also creates a long-lasting impression of the beach.

 Popular activities: SCUBA diving and culinary tourism.

 The main highlight of the Koekohe Beach in New Zealand is the Moeraki Boulders.
 These large and spherical rocks are scattered along the beach; some formations consist of a single boulder, while others are in clusters.

 Sometimes, small details on a beach are enough to make the location unique in the tourism industry.
 Instead of just giving sandy, windy, sunny beaches, Koekohe Beach presents enormous boulders as if a group of giant kids discarded their marbles.